mathhulk/advancedbans/README.md

 $info = array(
 	'theme'=>'yeti', //This is the name of the theme you wish to load.
 You can find a list of compatible themes at http://bootswatch.com/. (string)
-	'table'=>'PunishmentHistory', //The table of your MYSQL database for which punishments are saved. (string) 'ip-bans'=>true, //Whether punishments that reveal the IP address of players will be shown. (boolean) );
+	'table'=>'PunishmentHistory', //The table of your MYSQL database for which punishments are saved. (string) 'skulls'=>true, //Whether skulls should be shown next to users.
+This does not include the body render shown on /user/, which is always shown. (boolean)
+	'compact'=>false, //Whether temporary punishments and punishments should be shown together.
+For example, temporary mutes and mutes would fall under one category of "mutes". (boolean)
+	'ip-bans'=>true, //Whether punishments that reveal the IP address of players will be shown. (boolean) );